fastfetch-cli/fastfetch-wiki/Json-Schema.md

 | **Type**     | `boolean` |
 | **Required** | No        |

-**Description:** True to show the module only if it succeeded; false to show it only if it failed
+**Description:** True to show the module only if the last run succeeded; false to show it only if the last run failed

 ###### <a name="modules_items_anyOf_i1_oneOf_i0_condition_succeeded_oneOf_i1"></a>5.1.2.1.2.5.2.
 Property `JSON config > modules > modules items > anyOf > item 1 > oneOf > Break > condition > succeeded > oneOf > item 1`